Debunking 5 Common Myths About Using Suitcase Wire Feeders on the Jobsite

 Myth 5: Voltage and wire feed speed adjustments are time-consuming and difficult

 FACT: Changing weld parameters on the jobsite doesn’t have to be difficult.
-Miller wire feeders with ArcReach® technology allow welders to make adjustments right at the feeder, eliminating the need to walk back to the power source to make changes.
+Miller wire feeders with ArcReach® technology allow welders to make adjustments right at the feeder.
+This eliminates the need to walk back to the power source to make changes.
 When paired with XMT® 350 FieldPro™ power sources, these wire feeders also include Cable Length Compensation (CLC™) technology, which adjusts voltage based on weld lead length, ensuring that the voltage a welder sets is the voltage he or she gets — even hundreds of feet away from the power source.

-Wire feeders on the jobsite
+Wire feed welding tips on the jobsite